Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

    * If the pod is being throttled at or near 100% for any period of time, then adjustments are likely needed.
    * If the service's response time is critical, then adjusting the pod's resources to greatly reduce or eliminate any CPU throttling may be required.

-   > **NOTE:** The `resources.requests.cpu` are used by the Kubernetes scheduler to decide which node to place the pod on and do not impact CPU throttling.
-The `resources.limits.cpu` can never be lower than the `resources.requests.cpu`.
+   > **NOTE:** The `resources.requests.cpu` values are used by the Kubernetes scheduler to decide which node to place the pod on and do not impact CPU
+   > throttling.
+The value of `resources.limits.cpu` can never be lower than the value of `resources.requests.cpu`.

 ### Memory usage